HamadTheIronside/redux-store-subscribe/README.md

 # Redux Store Subscribe Middleware

-Using the Redux Store Subscribe Middleware, we can subscribe to value changes in the store.
+Using the Redux Store Subscribe Middleware, we can subscribes to value changes in the store.

 ## How to install?